 A safe, inclusive and healthy educational environment

-Student well-being and mental health are critical foundations for student success.
-We are committed to creating a culture of caring and support, and recognize that improving the health of our campus is a collective effort and shared commitment.
-Our community of staff members, faculty, and students are equipped with information about how to identify, respond and refer a student in distress.
+Student well-being and good mental health are critical foundations for student success.
+We are committed to creating a culture of caring and support, and recognize that improving the health of our campus is a collective effort and a shared commitment.
+Our community of staff, faculty, and students are equipped with information about how to identify, respond and refer a student in distress.
 Through our messaging, programming, and policies, we model the importance of wellness, self-care, resilience and social responsibility.

-All events sanctioned by McMaster University during Welcome Week are alcohol-free to promote the safety and well-being of our students.
-Students who choose to drink alcohol during Welcome Week and orientation are encouraged to do so responsibly, set limits and should be aware of supports and resources for addressing over consumption.
+All events sanctioned by McMaster University during Welcome Week are alcohol-free and cannabis-free to promote the safety and well-being of our students.
+Students who choose to consume these substances during Welcome Week and orientation are encouraged to do so responsibly and to set limits.
+All students should be made aware of supports and resources for addressing harmful levels of consumption.
 Making new friends and socializing is a priority for many students during orientation events, including Welcome Week.
-It is our priority to ensure students are safe, know what to do if they find a peer in need of assistance and know that there are services available in case assistance is required.
+It is our priority to: ensure students are safe, know what to do if they find a peer in need of assistance and know that there are services available in case assistance is required.

 Community engagement is a key part of who we are as an institution.
-As our President shares, “McMaster has demonstrated throughout its history that outstanding academic work can be an extraordinary force for the good of human beings, society, and nature; so our task in the future must be to consolidate and deepen that contribution” (Forward with Integrity, 8).
-At McMaster, we are intentional in our efforts to engage incoming students in on- and off-campus experiential learning opportunities, so that students recognize themselves as active and integral members of our campus and the Hamilton community.
-In doing such, students will have a greater understanding of their role in contributing to the success and flourishment of our city, and will recognize the richness that the cultural and social diversity of our students bring to our community.
-It is through intentional and meaningful involvement at the University and within the City that students will experience a deepened sense of connection and feeling of being home.
+As written in Forward with Integrity by President Deane, “McMaster has demonstrated throughout its history that outstanding academic work can be an extraordinary force for the good of human beings, society, and nature; so our task in the future must be to consolidate and deepen that contribution.”
+We are intentional in our efforts to engage incoming students in on- and off-campus experiential learning opportunities, so that students recognize themselves as active and integral members of our campus and the Hamilton community.
+In doing so, students will have a greater understanding of their role in contributing to the success and flourishment of our city while also valuing the knowledge that community groups and organizations bring.
+It is through meaningful involvement at the University and within the city that students will experience a deepened sense of connection and feeling of being home.